Frequently Asked Questions

 Q: Why aren't old stories on the web?
 A variation of this is "Why isn't your archive online?" or "Is your archive online?"

-A: We DO have an archive, thankyouverymuch, but putting it online would be a formidable task for our limited-size staff.
-If we get to hire another person it will be someone to proofread.
+A: We DO have an archive, thankyouverymuch, but putting it online would be a formidable task for our limited-size staff, and converting microfilm would cost too much.
 If you really want to research old stories, microfilm versions of The News-Journal dating to the 20s are in the Hoke Public Library.
-If you really really really need to access an electronic version dating back to around 1988, contact our alleged general manager:
+If you really really really need to access an electronic version dating back to around 1988, contact: ken[at]thenews-journal.com

 Q: Can I email you a picture or story?